openforis/collect/README.md

 - [download and install Docker](https://www.docker.com/).
 Docker is an open platform for developing, shipping, and running applications.

-- Create a docker network that the collect application can use to communicate with the database we will create in the next step:
+- Create a docker network that the Collect application can use to communicate with the database we will create in the next step:

 ```console
 $ docker network create collect